 Repotting spider plants simply means moving spider plants to larger pots.
 It is often necessary to repot houseplants as they outgrow their pots, and spider plants tend to grow faster than most.

-Spider plants are native to the coastal areas of South America.
+Spider plants are native to the coastal areas of South Africa.
 The plant’s tuberous roots allows the species to thrive despite varying levels of precipitation in the wild.
 These same water-storing tuberous roots assist your spider houseplant to survive when you forget to water it for a few weeks.
 The roots grow fast, however.
 At some point before the roots crack open the pot, it’s time to think about spider plant repotting.

 When Should You Repot a Spider Plant?